Go Back

 What is UTXO?

 In a cryptocurrency transaction, there are inputs and outputs.
 Inputs are the sources of funds (previously received transactions), while outputs are the destinations where the funds are going.
+When you make a transaction on Bitcoin, you spend the UTXOs in your account.

 Each output from a previous transaction can be in one of two states - spent or unspent.
 If it hasn't been used in any subsequent transactions, it's considered unspent.
 Conversely, once an output has been used in a transaction, it becomes spent.